Mogilev Ghetto

 The Mogilev Ghetto (Магілёўская гета; Могилёвское гетто) was a Nazi ghetto in the city of Mogilev, in eastern Belarus, during World War II.
-Established shortly following the German victory in the Siege of Mogilev, around 10,000 Jews (51% of a pre-war population of 19,715) were killed by the Nazis and collaborationist forces by the time it was abolished in 1943.
+Established shortly following the German victory in the Siege of Mogilev, around 10,000 Jews (51 percent of a pre-war population of 19,715) were killed by the Nazis and collaborationist forces by the time it was abolished in 1943.

 Background

 Located in northeastern Belarus, the city of Mogilev was an early target of Nazi Germany's 1941 Operation Barbarossa, which began the Eastern Front of World War II.
 Mogilev's position placed its Jewish community, numbering at 19,715 in 1939, in a relatively advantageous position compared to Jews in other cities throughout Belarus, and prior to the occupation an unknown number of Jews were able to escape eastwards.

-On 26 June 1941, Mogilev was occupied by German troops following the Siege of Mogilev.
+On 26 July 1941, Mogilev was occupied by German troops following the Siege of Mogilev.
 Power over the city was shared between a local and occupational Kommandantur, the former named Krantz and the latter Jaschwitz.
 Immediately following the beginning of the occupation, measures were taken to separate the Jewish population from others; a curfew of 17:00 was imposed, Jews were required to wear yellow badges on their chests and backs, and they were additionally forbidden to walk on sidewalks or interact with non-Jews.
 Likewise, non-Jews were forbidden from interacting with Jews; in particular, they were forbidden from giving food.
 Jewish citizens of Mogilev were assigned to tasks of hard labour.

 Beginning in August 1941, a population register was established in Mogilev.
 The city's local Judenrat played a significant role in these events, establishing a four-man "Jewish committee", which acquired statistics on the city's Jewish population.
 The register recorded 6,437 Jews.
 However, it is likely that these figures do not reflect the true situation of Mogilev's Jewish population; amidst the siege, many Jews abandoned their homes, but remained in the city.
 Others went underground, not wishing to fall into German hands.